I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksrtaudio_hwregister.md

 `Width`

 Specifies the width, in bits, of the register.
 The value of this member can be 32 or 64.

+`Numerator`

+Specifies the numerator of the frequency at which the clock register increments.
+See the following Remarks. section.

+`Denominator`

+Specifies the denominator of the frequency at which the clock register increments.
+See the following Remarks. section.

+`Accuracy`

+Specifies the accuracy of the clock or position register.
+See the following Remarks section.

 ## Remarks
 For hardware position register requests via KSPROPERTY_RTAUDIO_POSITIONREGISTER the driver fills in the <b>Register</b>, <b>Width</b> and <b>Accuracy</b> members, because the other members are specific to clock registers.
 For hardware clock register requests via KSPROPERTY_RTAUDIO_CLOCKREGISTER the driver fills in the entire structure.